arrow

 3. Identify what you’ll need (skills, resources, etc.) to execute for results

-The following articles introduce the concept of the flexible, incremental framework and take a deeper dive into marketing planning strategies and steps necessary to develop an effective marketing plan:
+The following articles introduce the concept of the flexible, incremental planning framework and take a deeper dive into marketing planning strategies and steps necessary to develop an effective marketing plan:

 Agile Marketing Planning: Flexibility Meets Results